EvanTantei/calculator_app/README.md

 1. Paste "pip freeze > requirements.txt" on your command prompt
 2. Clone your git repository by paste "git clone"
-3. Install the library that's included in requirements.txt by paste "pip install -r requirements.txt
+3. Install the library that's included in requirements.txt by paste "pip install -r requirements.txt"
 4. Run your python file by paste "python calculator.py"